 For a rare glimpse of a Pacific Northwest shipyard, peek over the fence into Dakota Creek Industries (DCI), situated on the Guemes Channel.
 Stroll to the end of Commercial Avenue to a public dock operated by the Port of Anacortes.
 Here you will enjoy a prime view of boat traffic including sailboats, powerboats and tugs.

 If this community’s shoreline and related activities float your boat, consider a drive to Washington Park and the SHIP Interpretive area adjacent to the state ferry terminal on the city’s west end.

 In each case, these public facilities can be enjoyed on foot or from the comfort of your vehicle.
 For walkers/hikers, each park area offers both natural and paved pathways.
 Interpretive signs shed light on the history of each neighborhood.
 Keep your binoculars and/or camera handy as shorebirds and raptors (eagles and osprey) call these places home.

 To reach the SHIP area and Guemes Trail, drive west on 12th/Oakes to the San Juan Passage neighborhood, where you will take a right hand turn and wind down to a cul-de-sac on the water.
 Washington Park is just a mile further west.
 Travel straight down 12th/Oakes and past the turnoff to the state ferry terminal to reach this popular park.
 Either park is the perfect place to picnic with a meal prepared “to go” from a local restaurant or pub.
 Back in the marina neighborhood, recreational options range from boat charters to kayak and paddleboard rentals.

-If walking or biking are still on your itinerary, enjoy the marina esplanade that links with the Tommy Thompson Trail.
+If walking or biking is still on your itinerary, enjoy the marina esplanade that links with the Tommy Thompson Trail.